-D. DECISIONS
+D. DECISIONS.

-- In granting a conditional use permit, the Planning Board may impose conditions necessary to minimize any adverse effect of the proposed tower on adjoining properties, and to preserve the intent of this Ordinance. - 2.
+- 1. In granting a conditional use permit, the Planning Board may impose conditions necessary to minimize any adverse effect of the proposed tower on adjoining properties, and to preserve the intent of this Ordinance. - 2.
 The Planning Board may approve, approve with conditions, or deny an application.
 All decisions shall be in writing and a denial shall be based upon the record. - E. EXPEDITED REVIEW.
-The Planning Board may, by regulation, provide for an expedited review for facilities that utilize existing facilities or sites designated by the Planning Board and Selectmen as desired sites for such facilities.
+The Planning Board may, by regulation, provide for an expedited review for facilities that utilize existing facilities or sites designated by the Planning Board and Selectmen as desired sites for such facilities. - 14.9.
+SECURITY.

-14.9.
-SECURITY

 As a condition of approval for any new tower and when deemed appropriate for other facilities, the Planning Board shall require the applicant to post adequate surety for the costs of maintenance, repair, or removal therefor.
-The amount and form of the surety shall be determined by the Planning Board.
+The amount and form of the surety shall be

-14.10 ABANDONMENT, DISCONTINUANCE, REPAIR, REPLACEMENT, REMOVAL codes and standards or otherwise constitutes a danger to persons or property, it shall notify the tower owner who shall, within 30 days, bring the tower into compliance with such standards or eliminate the danger.
+14.10 ABANDONMENT, DISCONTINUANCE, REPAIR, REPLACEMENT, REMOVAL.
+To ensure the structural integrity of towers and antennas, the owner of a tower shall ensure that it is maintained in compliance with standards contained in applicable local building codes and the applicable standards for towers that are published by the Electronic Industries Association, as amended from time to time.
+If, upon inspection, the Town finds that a tower fails to comply with such codes and standards or otherwise constitutes a danger to persons or property, it shall notify the tower owner who shall, within 30 days, bring the tower into compliance with such standards or eliminate the danger.
 If the owner fails to bring the tower into compliance within 30 days, such action shall constitute an abandonment and grounds for the removal of the tower or antenna, at the owner's expense through execution of the posted security, in accordance with Section 14.9.